-In connection with the merger of the Company and the Iteris Subsidiary (Note 1), the Company assumed all of the outstanding options under the 1998 Stock Incentive Plan of the Iteris Subsidiary (the "1998 Plan").
-As of June 30, 2006, options to purchase 5.4 million shares of the Company's common stock were outstanding under the 1998 Plan.
+In connection with the merger of the Company and the Iteris Subsidiary (Note 1), the Company assumed the 1998 Stock Incentive Plan of the Iteris Subsidiary (the "1998 Plan") and all outstanding options granted thereunder.
+As of December 31, 2006, options to purchase 3.8 million shares of the Company's common stock were outstanding under the 1998 Plan.
 No further options may be granted under the 1998 Plan.

-Both the Plan and the 1998 Plan (the "Plans") provide for accelerated vesting of unvested options in the event of a change in control under certain circumstances.
-These change in control provisions meet the criteria of a performance condition under SFAS 123R.
+Certain options granted under the Plan and the 1998 Plan (collectively, the "Plans") provide for accelerated vesting of unvested options in the event of a change in control under certain circumstances.
+These change-in-control provisions meet the criteria of a performance condition under SFAS 123R.